CryptoKongsClub/CryptoKongsClub/README.md

 - 👀 I’m interested in NFTs
 - 🌱 I’m currently learning Discord, Opensea, & hic et nunc (H=N)
 - 💞️ I’m looking to collaborate on promotion like Rarity.tools
-- 📫 How to reach me on Twitter @CryptoKongsClub
+- 📫 You can reach me on Twitter @CryptoKongsClub

 <!---
 CryptoKongsClub/CryptoKongsClub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.